-While in the graphical trend screen, selecting the intervention icon provide types, details and a notes section.
+While in the graphical trend screen, selecting the intervention icon provides a menu of intervention types, details and a notes section.

 Figure 5-7 Graphical trend- intervention window

 To enter a New Intervention:

 - 1 Select the Intervention type from the New Intervention menu on left. - 2 Select Detail from right menu tab.
 Unspecified is set as a default. - 3 Select the keyboard icon to enter notes (optional).